Candide (operetta): Later productions

 In 1993 a special version of Candide was recorded for television with a cast that featured: Ethan Freeman (Maximilian), Doug Jones (Candide), Colleen Besett (Kunigunde), James Brookes (Voltaire), Debria Brown (alte Dame), Bärbel Müller (Paquette), Werner Hollweg (Governour), Heidi Eisenberg (Baroness), Karl Oblasser, John Capes, Denis Kozeluh.
 The show was performed in both English and German and featured a cast of popular West End and German theatre artists.

 The operetta was produced by Lyric Opera of Chicago and performed in the Civic Opera House, with direction by Harold Prince, opening November 26, 1994.
 Book adapted from Voltaire by Hugh Wheeler, lyrics by Richard Wilbur, with additional lyrics by Stephen Sondheim and John Latouche.
 This revised opera house version formed the basis for the 1997 Broadway Revival.

 Candide was revived on Broadway in 1997, directed again by Harold Prince in a revised version of his 1982 New York City Opera staging.
+Lighting design by Ken Billington.
 The cast included: Jason Danieley (Candide), Harolyn Blackwell (Cunegonde), Jim Dale (Dr. Pangloss), Andrea Martin (Old Lady), and Brent Barrett (Maximilian).

 In 1999, the Royal National Theatre produced Candide, with rewrites to Wheeler's book by John Caird.
 The production featured Daniel Evans, Denis Quilley, Alex Kelly and Beverley Klein, with musical direction by Mark Dorrell, and a recording was released on the RNT's own label.

 A 2003 production in Japan starred Akinori Nakagawa as Candide.

 Lonny Price directed a 2004 semi-staged concert production with the New York Philharmonic under conductor Marin Alsop.
 It ran for four performances, May 5–8, 2004.
 This production was also broadcast on PBS's Great Performances.
 The first-night performance was recorded and released as a DVD in 2005.
 The cast featured Paul Groves as Candide, Kristin Chenoweth as Cunegonde, Thomas Allen as Dr. Pangloss, Patti LuPone as the Old Lady, Jeff Blumenkrantz as Maximilian, and Stanford Olsen as the Governor/Vanderdendur/Ragotski with choruses from both Westminster Choir College and the Juilliard School completing the cast.
 This production included two rarely sung duets between Cunegonde and the Old Lady, "We Are Women" and "Quiet", which were included in Bernstein's 1989 final revised version.

 In 2005, Candide premiered in Poland at the Grand Theatre at Łódź (conducted by Tadeusz Kozłowski, directed by Tomasz Konina).

 In 2006, in honor of the 50th anniversary of the creation of Candide, the Théâtre du Châtelet in Paris produced a new production under the direction of Robert Carsen.
 This production later played at La Scala in 2007 and the London Coliseum in 2008.